The Best System For our Plants And Your Garden

 You need to keep an eye on the weather forecast and pay particular attention to any reported frosts.

 In the event of a frost, the manifold (the bit attached to the tap) and the timer should be taken inside.
 Make a note of the setting it’s on and then ensure you remove the batteries from the timer. removing the manifold will drain the irrigation line of water, which will reduce the likelihood of winter damage.

 Once this has been done, a gardener’s only real concern during the winter is a dry, windy spell.
 Wind in the absence of water can easily cause damage – bamboo is particularly vulnerable plant in these conditions.
 Once you’ve turned the irrigation off for the winter, should such weather hit we recommend manual watering.
 If you’re at all concerned, please contact us for advice.

 FEBRUARY – MARCH

 There is no specific date on which we recommend turning your irrigation back on.
 This will vary from year to year.
 You need to look for signs of warmer weather and the absence of frosts.
-Once you’re confident that the worst is over, dig out your manifold and timer from the drawer, replace the batteries and reset the timer (see instructions below, if needed).
+Once you’re confident that the worst is over, dig out your manifold and timer from the drawer, replace the batteries and reset the timer (see instructions above, if needed).

 If you notice anything along the irrigation system requiring repair (a leak, or no water reaching some of the plants, for instance), please contact us and we can arrange to visit your garden to carry our repairs.
 The best way to test the whole system is to run it on manual and check the end of the line.
 If there’s good pressure at the end , you can assume there are no leaks.
 This said, we do still recommend that you walk the line back to the tap to double check for any hidden issues.